1. Key Characteristics of LaPerm Cats

 Breeding must be done carefully with other breeds with Type A blood to minimize blood type incompatibility.
 Kidney disease is a possibility when other breeds are crossed into the LaPerm lineage.

-If you consider getting a LaPerm, please check adoption resources — even purebred animals can end up in shelters.
+If you want a LaPerm in your household, please check adoption resources — even purebred animals can end up in shelters.
 Try Petful’s adoption page.
-(Select the “Cats” tab.)

-A final note: Be aware of breeders operating kitten mills — and don’t support them.
+A final note: Be aware of breeders operating kitten mills — don’t support them.